 FIRE PROTECTION FEATURES

 XX102.1 Dwelling unit separation.
-Dwelling units in multiplex buildings shall be separated from each other by wall and floor assemblies having not less than a 1-hour fire-resistance rating where tested in accordance with ASTM E119, UL 263 or Section 703.2.2 of the International Building Code.
+Dwelling units in multiplex buildings shall be separated from each other by wall and floor assemblies having not less than a 1-hour fire-resistance rating in accordance with one of the following:

+The prescriptive fire resistance-rated assemblies in Section 721 of the International Building Code.

+Where tested in accordance with ASTM E119, UL 263.

+Where established by an analytical method in accordance with Section 703.2.2 of the International Building Code.

 XX102.1.1 Continuity.
-Fire-resistance-rated floor/ceiling and assemblies shall extend to and be tight against the exterior wall, and wall assemblies shall extend from the foundation to the underside of the roof sheathing.
+Fire-resistance-rated floor/ceiling assemblies separating dwelling units shall extend to and be tight against the exterior wall, and fire resistance-rated wall assemblies separating dwelling units shall extend from the foundation to the underside of the roof sheathing.

+XX102.1.2 Supporting construction.
+Floor/ceiling assemblies separating dwelling units shall be supported by construction having an equal or greater fire-resistance rating.

-XX102.1.2 Openings.
+XX102.1.3 Openings.
 Openings in walls and floor/ceiling assemblies separating dwelling units shall not be permitted.
-Duct and air transfer openings between dwelling units shall not be allowed.
+Duct and air transfer openings between dwelling units shall not be permitted.

-XX102.1.3 Penetrations.
-Penetrations of wall or floor/ceiling assemblies required to be fire-resistance rated in accordance with Section 302.2 or R302.3 shall be protected in accordance with Section R302.4.
+XX102.1.4 Penetrations.
+Penetrations of fire resistance-rated wall or floor/ceiling assemblies separating dwelling units shall be protected in accordance with Section R302.4.

 XX102.2 Automatic sprinkler system.
 Multiplex Buildings shall be equipped throughout with an NFPA 13R automatic sprinkler system in accordance with Section 903.2.8 of the International Building Code.

-XX102.3 Portable fire extinguishers in multiplex buildings.
-Portable fire extinguishers having a minimum rating of 1-A:10-B:C shall be provided in each dwelling unit.
+XX102.3 Portable fire extinguishers.
+Portable fire extinguishers having a minimum rating of 1-A:10-B:C shall be provided in each dwelling unit of a multiplex building.

 XX102.4 Fire Department Access and Water Supply.
 Fire department access and water supply shall comply with the locally adopted fire code.
-Alternative materials, design, or methods must be approved by the fire code official.
+Alternative materials, design, or methods are subject to approval by the fire code official.

 SECTION XX103 MEANS OF EGRESS

 XX103.1 Multiplex Egress.
-Multiplex buildings shall be provided with a means of egress in accordance with Section R318, in addition to the requirements of this section.
+Multiplex buildings shall be provided with a means of egress in accordance with this section in addition to the requirements in Section R318.

 XX103.1.1 Egress configuration.
-The means of egress shall provide continuous and unobstructed access to the public way.
-Each dwelling unit shall have a separate means of egress directly to the exterior of the building at grade, to an egress balcony, an open- ended corridor, or an exterior exit stair.
+The means of egress shall provide a continuous and unobstructed access to the public way.
+Each dwelling unit shall have a separate means of egress directly to the exterior of the building at grade, an egress balcony, an open- ended corridor, or an exterior exit stair.

 XX103.1.2 Wall separation.
-Exterior egress balconies, open-ended corridors, and exterior exit stairways shall be separated from the interior of the building by wall assemblies having not less than a ½ hour fire-resistance rating, doors shall be 20-minute rated and self-closing, and windows shall be 20-minute rated.
+Exterior egress balconies, open-ended corridors, and exterior exit stairways shall be separated from dwelling units by wall assemblies having not less than a ½ hour fire-resistance rating.
+Doors shall have a 20-minute fire protection rating and shall be self-closing.Windows shall have a 20-minute fire protection rating.

 Exception: Separation is not required where the exterior egress balcony is served by not less than two stairways, and a dead-end travel condition does not require travel past an unprotected opening to reach a stairway.